jrieke/awstrainer/README.md

 train-on-aws is a set of scripts to run machine learning tasks on AWS.
 With one simple command, it spins up an AWS instance (from your own account), transfers your code & dataset, starts the training run, syncs all output files back to your computer, and terminates the instance after training has finished.
+It really shines when you need to quickly launch multiple, long-running jobs in parallel (e.g. for hyperparameter optimization).

 ## Demo